Rainbow Place

 No analysis available

-Concrete construction is strongly supported by the MLS data: 13 of 14 listings list CONCRE as a construction material.
-None of the public remarks explicitly say “concrete,” but the consistency across many listings suggests this is a true building feature rather than a one-off agent entry.
+Concrete construction is strongly supported by the MLS data: 14 of 15 listings show CONCRE.
+The public remarks do not explicitly say “concrete,” but there is no contradiction, and the repeated MLS pattern suggests a building-level fact rather than a one-off agent note.

 No analysis available